cqcallaw/shootergame/README.md

 # Command Line Options

--vulkan: Render the game using the Vulkan graphics API (supported on Linux and Windows)
+_-vulkan_: Render the game using the Vulkan graphics API (supported on Linux and Windows)

--dx11: Render the game using the DX11 graphics API (supported on Windows only)
+_-dx11:_ Render the game using the DX11 graphics API (supported on Windows only)

--benchmark: Launch the Shooter game in benchmarking mode.
+_-benchmark:_ Launch the Shooter game in benchmarking mode.
 In this mode, the game will launch directly into a Free-for-All match with no bots, then automatically after 60 seconds.